Equipping leaders with the capacity to manage labour relations in the sector effectively

 During the workshop, participants will learn the role of managers, union representatives, Human Resources and PSEA in the grievance/arbitration process and the technical aspects of grievance handling, such as identifying, preparing for, and participating in grievance discussions.

-During this workshop, participants will learn why and when to investigate, ground rules and best practices for conducting interviews, tips for gathering and documenting evidence, and preparing investigation reports.
-Participants will receive several tools and resources as takeaways.
+During this workshop, participants will learn when a duty to investigate is triggered and best practices on how to ensure that the investigation is fair, impartial, and legally defensible.
+Participants will receive tools and resources as takeaways.

-Responding to and investigating workplace harassment complaints can be a complex process.
-During the workshop participants will learn key best practices on how to conduct interviews and review documents and evidence, to ensure that the investigation is fair, impartial, and legally defensible.
-Participants will experience an investigation first-hand using simulation and role play to build their skills and learn how to help avoid costly pitfalls and legal liabilities.
+Responding to and investigating workplace harassment complaints can be a complex, high-stakes process with far-reaching implications for teams.
+The workshop will provide varied insights from a legal and labour relations perspective and expertise from a Human Resources Leader and a professional investigator.
+Participants will experience an investigation first-hand using simulation and role play to build their skills and learn how to avoid costly pitfalls and legal liabilities.

 PSEA supports its members in building the capacity of their staff to manage labour relations issues effectively.
-PSEA can tailor workshops for your institution's specific needs and develop new workshops based on established labour relations best practices and theory.
-Our fees for customized training are cost recovery only.
+PSEA can tailor workshops for your institution’s specific needs and develop new workshops based on established labour relations best practices and theory.